Chalarangelo/30-seconds-of-code/README.md

 Flip takes a function as an argument, then makes the first argument the last.

-Return a closure that takes variadic inputs, and splices the last argument to make it the first argument before applying the rest.
+Return a closure that takes variadic inputs, and splices the last argument to make it the first argument before applying the others or the rest ones.

 ```js
 const flip = fn => (first, ...rest) => fn(...rest, first);